On the Hardness of Reinforcement Learning with Transition Look-Ahead: Planning with two or more steps of transition look-ahead

 We then show in \Cref{th:LLookAverage} that hardness also extends to the average–reward criterion.

 \begin{restatable}[NP-hardness for $\ell \ge 2$ (average reward)]{theorem}{LLookAverage} For any $\ell \geq 2$, $\ell$-\emph{ARDP} is NP-hard. \end{restatable}

 \begin{proof}[Proof sketch]

 We prove NP-hardness of the average–reward case by a reduction from the discounted setting (\Cref{th:LLookGamma}).
-Let $\mathcal{M}$ be the hard instance used to prove \Cref{th:LLookGamma}.
-We modify $\mathcal{M}$ by adding an independent Bernoulli ``reset'' coin at each step: with probability $1-\gamma$, the process jumps back to the start state $s_0$, and with probability $\gamma$ it follows the original transition $P_a(\cdot\mid s)$.
+Let $\bar{\mathcal M}_G$ be the augmented MDP used to prove \Cref{th:LLookGamma}.
+We modify $\bar{\mathcal M}_G$ by adding an independent Bernoulli ``reset'' coin at each step: with probability $1-\gamma$, the process resets to a fresh root augmented state distributed according to the look-ahead law at $s_0$, and with probability $\gamma$ it follows the original transition kernel $\bar P$.
 Rewards are left unchanged.
-Thus the dynamics of $\mathcal{M}'$ are:
+Thus the dynamics of the modified MDP $\bar{\mathcal M}'_G$ are:

-Because the reset coin is tossed independently at each step, the trajectory of $\mathcal{M}'$ naturally decomposes into i.i.d.\ cycles between successive visits to $s_0$.
-A cycle has expected length $\tfrac{1}{1-\gamma}$, and the expected cumulative reward of a cycle under any stationary policy $\pi$ coincides with the $\gamma$-discounted return in $\mathcal{M}$.
-By the renewal theorem \citep{ross1996stochastic}, the long-run average reward in $\mathcal{M}'$ satisfies
+Because the reset coin is tossed independently at each step, the trajectory of $\bar{\mathcal M}'_G$ naturally decomposes into i.i.d.\ cycles between successive resets.
+A cycle has expected length $\tfrac{1}{1-\gamma}$, and the expected cumulative reward of a cycle under any stationary policy $\pi$ coincides with the discounted return in $\bar{\mathcal M}_G$.
+By the Renewal--Reward Theorem, the long-run average reward in $\bar{\mathcal M}'_G$ satisfies

 Therefore, given a threshold $\theta$ in the discounted instance, we define

 Then